vseslavcharodei/tftp-monitor/README.md

                 mountPath: /host_logs/
               - name: tftp-monitor
                 mountPath: /mon_scripts/
-# Specifying env variables required for script execution:
+# Specifying env variables required for scipt execution:
 # I've decided to use these to show one more way of defining variables for the script that is executed inside of container.
 # Env variables are useful if you run several scripts in one container.
-In that case, if you need to check some variable used in all the script, you don't need to update all your scripts
+In that case if you need to check some variable used in all the script, you don't need to update all your scripts
 # because you can simply modify variables inside a spec file
             env:
               - name: NODE_IP